 In establishing the overall approach to the group audit, we determined the extent of our reliance on the work performed by the component auditors of the limited liability partnerships.
-In addition to the work performed by the component auditors, we performed substantive tests of details and substantive analytical review procedures to confirm the reasonableness of the valuation of the limited liability partnership investment and unlisted private equity investment carrying value at year end.
+In addition to the work performed by the component auditors of the limited liability partnerships, we performed substantive tests of details to confirm the reasonableness of the valuation of the limited liability partnership investment carrying value at year end.
 Our audit procedures included, amongst others, the following:

-- We assessed the appropriateness of the valuation methodologies and techniques applied in the valuation of the limited liability partnership investment and unlisted private equity investment in terms of the requirements of IFRS 13. - We confirmed the last traded price for level 2 investments with reference to broker confirmations. - We re-performed the calculation of the percentage holding in the limited liability partnerships with reference to opening balances and contributions and withdrawals into and out of the limited liability partnerships. - We agreed the value of the level 3 investments to the underlying net asset values of the limited liability partnerships and assessed the reasonableness of the methodologies and assumptions used by the limited liability partnerships in determining the fair value of the underlying assets and liabilities used in the calculation of the adjusted net asset value. - We assessed the presentation and disclosure of the limited liability partnership investment and unlisted private equity investment in the consolidated financial statements for compliance in terms of the IFRS.
+- We assessed the appropriateness of the valuation methodologies and techniques applied in the valuation of the limited liability partnership investments in terms of the requirements of IFRS 13. - We re-performed the calculation of the percentage holding in the limited liability partnerships with reference to opening balances and contributions and withdrawals into and out of the limited liability partnerships. - We agreed the value of the level 3 investments to the underlying net asset values of the limited liability partnerships and assessed the reasonableness of the methodologies and assumptions used by the limited liability partnerships in determining the fair value of the underlying assets and liabilities used in the calculation of the adjusted net asset value. - We assessed the presentation and disclosure of the limited liability partnership investments in the consolidated financial statements for compliance in terms of the IFRS.